kalekundert/exmemo/README.rst

    $ exmemo expt edit twist

-Note that the experiment is specified by a "slug", in this case "twist".
-The slug can be any part of the actual experiment name.
-If you give a slug that matches multiple experiments, you'll be asked which one you meant.
-If you don't specify a slug at all, the most recent experiment will be opened.
+Note that you can specify the experiment by giving just part of its name.
+If you give a substring that matches multiple experiments, you'll be asked which one you meant.
+If you don't specify an experiment at all, the most recent one will be opened.

 Similarly, you can launch a new terminal that's already cd'd into a particular experiment directory using this command::